lucasgranberg/lorawan-pilot/README.md

 # LoRaWAN Demo Application for a TTN gateway under US915 using an RP2040 with an Sx126x LoRa chip

+## Work In Progress - transition to task-based usage of the LoRaWAN implementation.

 ### Description

 Demonstrates a basic LoRaWAN application for: